 What is Black Mold?

-No homeowner wants black mold, but what is it?
-Black mold (also known as Stachybotrys) likes to grow in moist areas and is most commonly found around condensation or pools or stagnant water inside.
-Spores come into your home through doors, small openings and can also be brought in on personal items and clothing.
-Although most molds in your home are harmless, this species leads to illness if left untreated.
+No homeowner wants black mold, but do you know what it is?
+Black mold (also known as Stachybotrys) likes to grow in damp places and is most commonly found in areas where condensation has collected or near untreated puddles inside.
+Spores come into your home by windows, other entrances or tracked on shoes and coats.
+While most molds in your home aren’t dangerous, black mold causes illness after long term exposure.

-The spores black mold produces are the major cause behind black mold poisoning.
-Symptoms include chronic sneezing, eye, nose and throat irritation and rashes.
-Other symptoms include chronic fatigue and persistent headaches.
-Particularly serious occasions of prolonged exposure to black mold are more dangerous.
-Paired with an allergy to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.
+The spores black mold releases are the main culprit behind black mold poisoning.
+The most common symptoms include chronic coughing, irritation to the eyes, mucus membranes of the nose and throat and rashes.
+Other symptoms include, chronic fatigue and persistent headaches can all be symptomatic of black mold exposure or black mold poisoning.
+Particularly serious occasions of long-term exposure to black mold are more dangerous.
+Often compounded by allergic reaction to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.

-Once mold forms colonies in your living space, it immediately breeds and releases toxins that make life miserable for inhabitants:
+Once mold forms colonies in your living space, it immediately breeds and discharges toxins that make life difficult for residents:

-- Mold releases a pungent, musty smell that prevents rooms from smelling clean.
+- Mold emanates a pungent, musty smell that prevents rooms from smelling clean.

 - Mold toxins can cause long-lasting inflammation and continuous cold-like symptoms.